integrityapplications/pinz/pinzclient/README.md

 === Steps to Recreate

+If you want to 'restart' follow these steps.
+If you just want to use this, see below.

 > yo
 (install the angular generator, then run it.
 Choose 'N' when it asks if you want Bootstrap)